strangeloopcanon/pliny-the-elder/README.md

 Notes:
 - The LLM test is included in the full suite and runs automatically when `OPENAI_API_KEY` is available (`python -m pytest -q`).
 - Customize the LLM test via env vars: set `VEI_MODEL` (e.g., `gpt-5`) and `LLM_SMOKE_PROMPT` to override the system prompt.
+ - If your `.env` contains a placeholder or invalid `OPENAI_API_KEY`, the LLM test may attempt to run and fail; unset it to skip or set a valid key.

 ### Start the MCP server (manual, optional)
 ```bash